-- 5.2 Dimensional Standards: - 6.1.2 The proposal shall be consistent with applicable Master Plans and sub-area plans. - 6.1.5 The proposal shall meet or exceed accepted industry standards and Best Management Practices (BMP's).
+- 5.2 Dimensional Standards: - 6.1.2 The proposal shall be consistent with applicable Master Plans and sub-area plans. - The proposal shall meet or exceed accepted industry standards and Best Management Practices (BMP's).

 Staff comments: The replacement wastewater treatment plant represents a modern effort to meet today's best management practices and industry standards.
-Because Phippsburg is a Tier 3 growth area, it is appropriate for it to be served by a wastewater treatment system, and it is essential that the system perform adequately.
-While engineered site designs are not yet available, the site is very small for the A/F zone district, and any failure to comply with dimensional standards will require a variance before construction.
+Because Milner is a Tier 3 growth area, it is appropriate for it to be served by a wastewater treatment system, and it is essential that the system perform adequately.
+While engineered site designs are not yet available, the new site is very constrained in the location that the treatment plant needs to be placed.
+Any failure to comply with dimensional standards will require a variance before construction.